AI in Financial Services: What You Should Know About Emerging US and UK Approaches

 At its core, the framework introduces 230 control objectives designed to help financial institutions embed governance across the AI lifecycle.

-Organisations are encouraged to assess maturity across four stages: initial, developing, integrated and embedded.
+Organisations are encouraged to assess maturity across four stages: initial, developing, integrated, and embedded.

 For technology and risk leaders, the value of this model lies in its operational clarity.
 It provides a structured roadmap for implementing AI governance across areas such as: